elifTech/Home-KIT/webapp/README.md

 * `npm` has 5x more modules than Bower, 60% of which are browser compatible, and `npm` is growing faster than Bower.
 In fact, `npm` is the largest package repository available for any programming language.
 * Webpack and browserify let you bundle standard ES6 style modules for the browser.
-* Typical Node applications are not written using AMD modules or Bower, so sharing code becomes more complicated when you author with AMD.
+* Typical Node applications are not written using AMD modules or Bower, so the sharing code becomes more complicated when you author with AMD.
 * Bower modules frequently assume they're running in a browser environment and do things that don't make any sense in the server environment.
 * Typical AMD apps default to asynchronously loading all the modules.
 That's bad for performance.
 See below.
 * 2010 called.
 They want you to know that AMD was always intended to be a temporary hack until something better came along.
 Something better has come along.
 Welcome to the universal future. ;)